 London Music Producer | Recording Studio

 Our recording studio is based around an Apple Macintosh Mac Pro 12 core, running at 3.46 Ghz, fitted with 128Gb of RAM and 20+ Tb of hard disc recording.
-For easy editing we use 2 cinema displays and we’ve added the UAD Quad and UAD Octo PCIe cards, seeing as we use their plug-ins so much!
+For easy editing we use 2 cinema displays and we’ve added two UAD Octo PCIe cards, seeing as we love using their plug-ins so much!

 A Magma Digidesign EB7 PCIe expansion chassis adds 7 extra PCIe cards – beefing our Pro Tools rig up to HD6.
 There’s a full complement of UAD plug-ins, an essential selection from companies such as SSL Native, Antares, Waves, D16, SoundToys, Slate etc, as well as a vast and esoteric collection of weird and wonderful quirky stuff such as granular and glitch plug-ins for our more experimental clients.

 We use the industry’s highest spec DAWs (‘Digital Audio Workstations’) – Pro Tools and Digital Performer, but we also offer Logic Pro.
 Mixdown is a hybrid of ‘in the box’ (where all audio remains in the computer) and juicy analog summing by Neve, courtesy of our 8816 summing mixer paired with the 8804 fader pack.
 This adds depth, character, clarity and pure meatiness to your project (but without harming any animals).
 Pure class!